subdavis/kobo-book-downloader/README.md

 ## Notes

-kobo-book-downloader will prompt for your [Kobo](https://www.kobo.com/) e-mail address and password.
-Once it has successfully logged in, it won't ask for them again.
-Your password will not be stored on disk; Kobodl uses access tokens after the initial login.
+kobo-book-downloader uses the same web-based activation method to login as the Kobo e-readers.
+You will have to open an activation link—that uses the official [Kobo](https://www.kobo.com/) site—in your browser and enter the code.
+You might need to login if kobo.com asks you to.
+Once kobo-book-downloader has successfully logged in, it won't ask for the activation again. kobo-book-downloader doesn't store your Kobo password in any form; it works with access tokens.

 Credit recursively to [kobo-book-downloader](https://github.com/TnS-hun/kobo-book-downloader) and the projects that lead to it.